jeomin12/MyClean-/user_stories/user_story_17_CustomerSupport.md

 ## Assumptions (if any):

 ## Description:
-As a customer I need to get booking confirmation message in mobile phone.
+As a customer I need to use services like help center, live chat support, FAQs.

 ## Tasks, see chapter 4.